-Despite the demise of the borrower, the mortgage on the home still needs to be repaid and kept current while the estate gets straightened out.
-If mortgage payments are not made, heirs may be faced with late payment fees or even risk losing the home to foreclosure if too much time passes without payments.
+Despite the borrower’s demise, the mortgage on the home still needs to be repaid and kept current while the estate gets straightened out.
+If mortgage payments are not made, heirs may face late payment fees or risk losing the home to foreclosure if too much time passes without payments.

-So it’s important to find out the details — who the mortgage lender or servicer is, if statements arrive by mail or email, and how payments are handled (manually?
-By auto-pay?).
+So it’s important to find out the details — who the mortgage lender or servicer is, if statements arrive by mail or email, and how payments are handled (manually or auto-pay).
 If any arrangements need to be changed, now’s the time to change them.

 Step 3: Move in and assume the mortgage

-The long-term options available to you include moving into the home and assuming the mortgage in your own name, in which case you would simply continue paying the monthly mortgage bills.
+The long-term options available include moving into the home and assuming the mortgage in your name, in which case you would simply continue paying the monthly mortgage bills.